stevenw20191/Python_Project/README.md

 6. After this, any command pip to install python package, will be installed under ~/virtualenvironment/mypython2.7/lib

+7. if wnat to deactivate virtual environment, using command "deactivate"

 More info, please refer to http://www.pythonforbeginners.com/development/development-environment-in-python